ankitlohiya212/api-bot/README.md

-# API Bot to automate a Dating Site or download PDFs of books
+# API Bot to automate a Dating Site

-The python code has 2 classes : BumbleBot and PDF_download.
-These 2 classes can be used to automate your swiping on Bumble, the dating site and your use of downloading pdfs of books respectively.
+The python code has a class  : BumbleBot  .
+This class can be used to automate your swiping on Bumble, the dating site.

 Broadly, it can be used to automate any repeated task you want to online.
 We just need find the element using any of the methods given by selenium.

+If there is an error in finding element :
-Just by right clicking on the button you want to click and 'Inspect'ing the site, you get xpaths which can be used in the code as buttons.
+Right click  on the button you want to click and go to 'Inspect'  the site, by right clicking again on the inspect part you can copy full xpath and paste it in the find_element_by_xpath function which can be used in the code as buttons.

 You can also use BeautifulSoup along with this to extract useful information from any site you want.